dgtlmoon/pyorb/README.md

 Results will come back as a JSON object where `id` is the ID sent from curl (via load-all-images.sh) and `d` is the number of _descriptiors_ out of 200 that match.

-In this example, the 8 images takes about 1.4 seconds to check, most of that time (95%?) is due to the unpickle
+In this example, the 8 images takes about 1.4 seconds to check, probably 5ms extra per image

 ```
 {"results":[...], "time":1480.000}